The bird’s nest fern the common name for Asplenium Nidus (As-ple-nium nidus) is an epiphytic fern species.

 It can happen if the plant receives too much light.

-An easy way to tackle the problem is to move the plant to a shadier spot and add liquid fertilizer in the water when watering.
+An easy way to tackle the problem is to move the plant to a shadier spot and add liquid fertilizer in the water.

 Uses For Asplenium Ferns